telefonicaid/fiware-sth-comet/README.md

 As already mentioned, all this configuration parameters can also be adjusted using the [`config.js`](https://github.com/telefonicaid/IoT-STH/blob/develop/config.js) file whose contents are self-explanatory.

-It is important to note that there is a limitation on the bytes a MongoDB namespace (concatenation of the database name and collection name) may have (see <a href="http://docs.mongodb.org/manual/reference/limits/#namespaces" target="_blank">http://docs.mongodb.org/manual/reference/limits/#namespaces</a>
+It is important to note that there is a limitation of 120 bytes for the namespaces (concatenation of the database name and collection names) in MongoDB (see <a href="http://docs.mongodb.org/manual/reference/limits/#namespaces" target="_blank">http://docs.mongodb.org/manual/reference/limits/#namespaces</a>
 for further information).
-This forces us to generate hashes as part of the names of the created collections based on the combination of the concrete service, service path, entity and attribute.
+Related to this, the STH generates the collection names using 2 possible mechanisms:

+1. <u>Plain text</u>: In case the `SHOULD_HASH` configuration parameter is set to 'false', the collection names are generated as a concatenation of the `COLLECTION_PREFIX` plus the service path (in case of the collection-per-service-path data model) plus the entity id plus the entity type (in case of the collection-per-entity data model) plus the attribute name (in case of the collection-per-attribute data model) plus '.aggr' for the collections of the aggregated data.
+The length of the collection name plus the `DB_PREFIX` plus the database name (or service) should not be more than 120 bytes using UTF-8 format or MongoDB will complain and will not create the collection, and consequently no data would be stored by the STH.

+2. <u>Hash based</u>: In case the `SHOULD_HASH` option is set to something distinct from 'false' (the default option), the collection names are generated as a concatenation of the `COLLECTION_PREFIX` plus a generated hash plus '.aggr' for the collections of the aggregated data.
+To avoid collisions in the generation of these hashes, they are forced to be 20 bytes long at least.
+Once again, the length of the collection name plus the `DB_PREFIX` plus the database name (or service) should not be more than 120 bytes using UTF-8 or MongoDB will complain and will not create the collection, and consequently no data would be stored by the STH.
 The hash function used is SHA-512.

-To let the user or developer easily recover this information, a collection named ```DB_COLLECTION_PREFIX + _collection_name``` is created and fed with information regarding the mapping of the collection names and the combination of concrete services, service paths, entities and attributes.
+In case of using hashes as part of the collection names and to let the user or developer easily recover this information, a collection named ```DB_COLLECTION_PREFIX + _collection_name``` is created and fed with information regarding the mapping of the collection names and the combination of concrete services, service paths, entities and attributes.

 [Top](#section0)